All Episodes

 First of all, win the war.

-That would be uh always my first preference.
+That would be always my first preference.

-To win the battle for public opinion, you must convince that public that your cause is just and because of your enemy is unjust.
+To win the battle for public opinion, you must convince that public that your cause is just.

-We were fired upon from Lebanon and from Gaza when we left and vacated every square inch uh in a totally unprovoked manner.
+We were fired upon from Lebanon and from Gaza when we left and vacated every square inch in a totally unprovoked manner.

-Our soldiers were hidnapped and murdered, our our cities were rocket upon.
+Our cities were rocket upon.

-Uh so this is a just war.
+So this is a just war.

-Now, can uh Americans understand that?
+Now, can Americans understand that?

 I happen to think that Americans understand that very well and overwhelmingly so.

-In Western Europe at least, perhaps in eastern Europe, where they understand power a little better.
+I don't believe that is the case in Europe, in Western Europe at least, perhaps in Eastern Europe, where they understand power a little better.

-But nevertheless, I sense a crack in Europe too.
+But nevertheless, I sense a crack in Europe, too.

 It is not that they support Israel.